Probing Predictions on OOD Images via Nearest Categories: Additional experiment results

 \subsubsection{A different architecture}

-We repeat the experiment with a different network architecture -- DenseNet161~\citep{huang2017densely}.
-Table~\ref{tab:densenet161_ncg} shows the training, testing, and NCG accuracies.
-We see that even with a different architecture, robust models still have a higher NCG accuracy than naturally trained models.
+We repeat the experiment with a different network architecture -- DenseNet161~\citep{huang2017densely}. \cref{tab:densenet161_ncg} shows the training, testing, and NCG scores.
+We see that even with a different architecture, robust models still have a higher NCG score than naturally trained models.